esvit/ng-table/CONTRIBUTING.md

 Commitizen provides a command line tool that will help you create a commit message that matches these conventions.

-To lauch this tool, we use `npm run commit`.
+To lauch this tool we use `npm run cm`.